laneboysrc/rc-headless-transmitter/doc/architecture.md

 - Speed (0..250, speed of output change in *degrees per 100 ms*)

-## Programming box
+## Configurator

-* The PB allows live configuration of (sub)-trim values, end points, etc
+* The *configurator* allows live configuration of (sub)-trim values, end points, etc
-* The PB can display the live stick position and channel outputs
+* The *configurator* can display the live stick position and channel outputs
-* The PB shows the battery state of the Tx
+* The *configurator* shows the battery state of the Tx

 * Options:
     * nRF24 based protocol
-        * requires custom programming box hardware
+        * requires custom *configurator* hardware
     * Bluetooth SPP using the serial port
         * To PC running Chrome app
         * To Smartphone or tablet running custom app